Research

 -

-Quantifying Predisposing Factors for Evenhandedness at the IMF: An NLP/ Textual Analysis Approach with J. Araujo, M. Rousset, and S. Chauhan.
+Tone Asymmetries in IMF Board Discussions: An Machine Learning Approach with J. Araujo, M. Rousset, and S. Chauhan.

 Using supervised and unsupervised machine-learning techniques, we analyze publicly available IMF Executive Board transcripts (2005-19) to gauge perceptions of lack of evenhandedness in policy and country discussions.